Practice resource for out-of-home care agencies

 Under the Safe Home for Life reforms, Legal Aid NSW has been funded to provide an alternative dispute resolution service for contact disputes that arise after final care orders have been made in relation to a child or young person.
 The model of alternative dispute resolution that Legal Aid will provide involves a combination of mediation and conciliation processes.
 Participants will not be charged for attending the service.

-Out-of-home care agency and FACS caseworkers must refer all contact disputes that arise after final care orders, and which cannot be resolved through case work, to Legal Aid.
+Out-of-home care agency and DCJ caseworkers must refer all contact disputes that arise after final care orders, and which cannot be resolved through case work, to Legal Aid.
 Alternative dispute resolution should be attempted before consideration is given to making an application for a contact order in the Children’s Court.

-Legal Aid will decide if a contact dispute is suitable to be resolved through alternative dispute resolution and will advise FACS or the relevant out-ofhome care agency.
+Legal Aid will decide if a contact dispute is suitable to be resolved through alternative dispute resolution and will advise DCJ or the relevant out-ofhome care agency.
 If Legal Aid decides that the matter is not suitable for alternative dispute resolution or if the parties refuse to participate in the process, consideration can be given to making an application for a contact order to Children’s Court.
 Legal Aid will appoint a mediator to facilitate the process and assist the parties to identify the issue

 How do I refer a contact dispute to Legal Aid for mediation?